 The best way to do this is to go for images that focus on a single, easily-identifiable object.
 Stay away from those that feature a lot of small details, as these might get lost on a smartphone or tablet screen.

-Stock images work better for some brands than others, but as long as the image comes across as genuine and has the potential to evoke an emotional response, give it a try.
+Do you tend to use stock images for Facebook ads?
+Well, stock images work better for some brands than others, but as long as the image comes across as genuine and has the potential to evoke an emotional response, give it a try.
 If you decide to go with something original instead, Facebook recommends taking photos in well-lit places and focusing on still — not moving — objects.

 3. Think about your audience

-You know who your followers are, but do you take the time to identify your target readers for each individual Facebook post?
+You know who your facebook followers are, but do you take the time to identify your target readers for each individual Facebook post?

 This strategy can help you with decisions like photography style.
 If you know a story related to “adulting” will appeal to millennials, you can go artsy with your image instead of sticking with a more classic look.
 A/B testing your Facebook posts to compare the effectiveness of portraits versus landscapes and black and white photos versus color can deliver valuable insight into what’s going to engage your audience.
 It’s always a good idea to A/B test your Facebook intro copy and ads, too.